-Chart blocks are flexible, easily customizable tools that fit a variety of needs.
+Chart apps are flexible, easily customizable tools that fit a variety of needs.
 A bar chart is especially useful for comparing specific X-axis values, which makes it a good choice for counting the number of pitches assigned to specific employees.
 We recommend that the X-axis be the name of the assignee, while the Y-axis displays the number of records.

 Print a comprehensive contact sheet

-The page designer block uses your base’s existing data to create custom reference sheets, all using data directly from your records.
+The page designer app uses your base’s existing data to create custom reference sheets, all using data directly from your records.
 You can even turn them into PDFs or print out physical copies.
 Use them to build a handy visual reference for putting names to faces and keeping your contacts’ roles straight while prepping for events.

-Step 1: Add a page designer block.
+Step 1: Add a page designer app.

 Step 2: Design your template.